-Fix #4 – Check that your site is mobile responsive
+Fix #4 – Check that your site is mobile responsive.

-Fix #5 – Tidy up that old, messy website
+Fix #5 – Tidy up that old, messy website.

 Whenever I start a new design for a client, I always take the time and cruise the internet looking at other websites in the same industry – just to see what is out there.
-Sometimes, I am astounded by the poor quality presented as professional websites.
+Sometimes, I am astounded by the mediocre quality presented as professional websites.
 Some sites look like they have been there since the 90’s!

-If your website does not convey your business brand as professional and “can do”, then it is unlikely to grab any potential customers, just on its appearance.
+If your website does not convey your business brand as professional and “can do,” then it is unlikely to grab any potential customers, just on its appearance.
 Upgrade your site design and watch for the difference in response.
-If you look like you know what you doing, you are halfway to getting that client on-board.
+If you look like you know what you are doing, you are halfway to getting that client on-board.

-Finally, according to statistics, you only have 50 milliseconds (that’s five hundredths of a second) to make a good impression with your website.
+Finally, according to statistics, you only have fifty milliseconds (that’s five hundredths of a second) to make a good impression with your website.
 And as everyone knows, a good first impression can last a lifetime.